beacon-biosignals/LegolasFlux.jl/README.md

 Note in this example the schema is called `digits.model` instead of just say `digits`, since the package Digits might want to create other Legolas schemas as well at some point.

-Check out the [Legolas.jl](https://github.com/beacon-biosignals/Legolas.jl/) repo to see more about how its extensible schema system works.
+Check out the [Legolas.jl](https://github.com/beacon-biosignals/Legolas.jl/) repo to see more about how its extensible schema system works, and the example at [examples/digits.jl](examples/digits.jl).